 After arriving at the ICEHOTEL and finding out that I had to wait over two hours for the next tour (in Engish), I decided to tag along with two Canadians I met to some church and museum at the end of the street.
 The church and museum apparently were both focused on by the Sami people (the

 A Greyhound Bus from Los Angeles to New Orleans.
 So much uncertainty.
-Do joyous memories, character-building life experience and lifelong friends await me on the road?
+Do joyous memories, character-building life experiences, and lifelong friends await me on the road?
 Or is this as terrible an idea as it sounds?
 TL;DR: it was a terrible idea.
-THE ITINERARY Los Angeles to San Diego.
+The Itinerary Los Angeles to San Diego.

 I did not walk 2,600 miles from Mexico to Canada for glory.
 I didn't do it for charity, I didn't do it for exercise, not for fun, not for attention, not for personal growth.
 I did it for another type of growth: beard growth.
 And I was incredibly successful.
 Only five days after my Pacific Crest